 They have since become one of the most innovative airlines on the market.

-There are a few reasons why Delta is coming out of this crisis stronger than some of their competitors.
+There are a few reasons why Delta is coming out of this crisis stronger than some of its competitors.

 They have stakes in seven international airlines, and they also have 23 international codeshare agreements.

 One of Delta’s savviest financial moves was to purchase an oil refinery in 2012, which helped them manage their fuel costs much more effectively than competitors.

 Delta has also figured out how to compete with low-cost carriers in a way that many of their high-end competitors have not.